 - Code will be reviewed and tested by at least one core developer, preferably by several.
 Other community members are welcome to give feedback.

 - Code must be tested.
 Your pull request should include unit-tests (that cover the piece of code you’re submitting, obviously).

 - Documentation should reflect your changes if relevant.
 There is nothing worse than invalid documentation.

-- Usually, if unit tests are written, pass, and your change is relevant, then it’ll be merged.
+- Usually, if unit tests are written, pass, and your change is relevant, then your pull request will be merged.

 Since we’re hosted on GitHub, pytest-django uses git as a version control system.

 The GitHub help is very well written and will get you started on using git and GitHub in a jiffy.
 It is an invaluable resource for newbies and oldtimers alike.

 We try to conform to PEP8 as much as possible.
 A few highlights:

 - Indentation should be exactly 4 spaces.
 Not 2, not 6, not 8.
 4. Also, tabs are evil.